Blogs About Emotions: What Can We Do?

 Talk to a Friend or Professional

 Depression saps a person’s energy to do just about anything—even activities they enjoy.
 As a result, people with depression tend to become less active, which causes the depression to worsen.
 However, even a little bit of activity can help stop this cycle.
+Even reading blogs about emotions can help.

 - Choose activities you are likely to complete.